AMWA-TV/info-006/docs/How To practical examples.md

 The command should be accepted with no errors.
 The JSON response to the command should indicate a status of 0 (Ok).

-Next retrieve the new set point gain value by copying and pasting the following into the WebSocket King client.
+Next retrieve the new gain value by copying and pasting the following into the WebSocket King client.
 The JSON command uses the `right-gain` `oid` 23 and the `get` methodId level and index (`1,1`).
-The argument for the `get` method is the id of the set point property of NcGain provided as level and index (`5,1`).
+The argument for the `get` method is the id of the gain value property of NcGain provided as level and index (`5,1`).

 ```json
 {